 For example, take the state of Illinois’ government website where a Tax Rate Database helps you find the rates of the current year.
 Chicago, for instance, has a combined sales tax as of 2018 of 10.25 percent.
 Of course, there are certain jurisdictions that may administer taxes that are not collected by a state’s department of revenue.
 For this reason, it is often best to contact a municipal or county clerk office to get more information.
 Of course, another simpler way to find out the sales tax for an area is to go to a retailer and make a purchase.
 On the receipt, the tax rate should be itemized, and it often reflects the state tax rate combined with the county and local municipality's specific amounts added in for the levy.

-To calculate the amount of sales tax, simply multiply the total amount of the sale by the sales tax percentage.
+To calculate the amount of sales tax using a taxable income formula, simply multiply the total amount of the sale by the sales tax percentage.
 For example, say a customer purchases $150 of taxable goods in a Chicago store, and the tax rate for Chicago is 10.25 percent.
 First, convert the percentage value into a decimal value, so that 10.25 percent becomes 0.1025.
-Then, to calculate the sales tax:
+Then, to calculate the sales tax formula:

 $150 x 0.1025 = $15.375, which can be rounded up to $15.38.